Sir Joseph Swan FRS

-The Lit & Phil, 23 Westgate Road, Newcastle upon Tyne, United Kingdom where he first demonstrated the incandescent light bulb at a public lecture
+The Lit & Phil, 23 Westgate Road, Newcastle upon Tyne, United Kingdom where they first demonstrated the incandescent light bulb at a public lecture

 Sir Joseph Wilson Swan (1828-1914) lived here 1869-1883.
 A physicist and chemist, his experiments here led to him inventing the first electric light bulb.
 Underhill was the first house in the world to be wired for domestic electric lighting.

-Underhill Residential Home, Kell's Lane, Low Fell, Gateshead, United Kingdom where he lived and experimented
+Underhill Residential Home, Kell's Lane, Low Fell, Gateshead, United Kingdom where they lived and experimented

-East Duck Lees Lane, Enfield, London, United Kingdom where he was
+East Duck Lees Lane, Enfield, London, United Kingdom where they was

 Sir Joseph Wilson Swan D.Sc.
 F.R.S.
 Inventor of the electric incandescent lamp and a pioneer in the science of photography.
 He was born in Sunderland 31st Oct., 1828 and died 27th.
 May 1914.
 This tablet was erected by the Newcastle-upon-Tyne Electric Supply Co., Ltd., in recognition of the great services which Sir Joseph rendered to the electrical industry.
 Fiat Lux.
 Richard A. Ray 1931 A.R.C.A

-Pilgrim Street, Newcastle upon Tyne, United Kingdom where he was
+Pilgrim Street, Newcastle upon Tyne, United Kingdom where they was

 Sir Joseph Swan 1828-1914.
 The inventor of the incandescent light bulb joined John Mawson’s chemist and druggist firm at 13, Mosley Street, in 1846.
 His experiments here led to important improvements in photographic processing.

-Mosley Street, Newcastle upon Tyne, United Kingdom where he worked
+Mosley Street, Newcastle upon Tyne, United Kingdom where they worked